davnpsh/davnpsh.dev/README.md

 docker build -t astro-builder .
 ```

-**NOTE:** This is to create a builder container, which is just basically a Node wrapper for not having to install and manage different versions of it.
+**NOTE to myself:** This is to create a builder container, which is just basically a Node wrapper for not having to install and manage different versions of it.

 Then, build: